amosproj/amos2023ws02-pitest-ide-plugin/.github/ISSUE_TEMPLATE/feature_request.md

 ## Definition of done (DoD)

 - Acceptance criteria are met.
-- Upload the work products to the GitHub repository or incorporate them into the wiki.
+- Work products are uploaded to the Github repository.
-- The bill of materials section of the planning documents is updated.
 - A pull request is created for each related branch.
 - The work products in the pull requests are reviewed.
-- The corresponding branches are merged and closed - (Without closing the Issue!).
+- The corresponding branches are merged and closed.
+- The bill of materials section of the planning documents is updated.
-- All specified conventions are complied with.
+- All defined conventions are complied with.

 ## DoD general criteria